Once you’re pregnant, you’ll certainly face this realisation:

 It helps to cover the gap if mishaps and complications like those mentioned above were to happen.

-Because regular health insurance may not cover pregnancy complications, a maternity insurance can provide a lump sum payout to offset additional medical costs.
+Because regular health insurance may not cover pregnancy complications well, a maternity insurance can provide a lump sum payout to offset additional medical costs.

 The policy can also provide a daily hospital cash benefit for the mother and child when the need of being warded arises.

-But most importantly, having this plan would allow the newborn to have an easier pathway to getting covered when born (even with medical conditions).
+But most importantly, having this plan would allow the newborn to have an easier pathway to getting life insurance coverage after birth (even with pre-existing medical conditions).

 This policy is a one-time payment, and comes either as a standalone plan or bundled together with other plans.